 If you’re only passing through Vienna for a day, here some suggestions for places to visit and things to do.
-Don’t forget to consume at least one coffee while here as a mark of respect to Vienna’s most treasured pastime.
+And don’t forget to consume at least one coffee while here as a mark of respect to Vienna’s most treasured pastime.

-- Itineraries for art lovers, history fans or those just soaking up the city & atmosphere
+- …those just soaking up the city & atmosphere

-- Consider a light concert for the evening
+- Consider a light classical concert* for the evening

 - See also: